frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

 Please do the following:

 #.
-Start the Frank!framework if it is not running, see :ref:`preparations`.
+Start the Frank!Framework if it is not running, see :ref:`preparations`.
 Recreate the situation of :ref:`organize`.
 You may have a download of these test scripts that you can upload (see :ref:`downloadUpload`).
 It is important that you have a capture of running "sutArchive" with stub strategy "Never", and that this test script has a description indicating this stub strategy.
 #.
 We do another capture of running "sutArchive".
 Click "Testing" and "Test Pipeline":

    .. image:: ../../frankConsoleFindTestTools.jpg